-Finding and citing scholarly sources: we will meet in the library for this class.
-Our librarian will show you an efficient process for finding high quality sources that you can use in your proposal, literature review, report, and individual presentation.
+Finding and citing scholarly sources: we will meet in the library on February 13.
+Our librarian will show you an efficient process for finding high quality sources that you can use in your proposal, literature review, report, and presentation.

 This assignment has two parts: